-While the major components of CREF solar systems are no different than those of net-metered ("NEM"), solar systems - where the electricity is or exclusively intended for onsite use - CREF systems do play a critical role in enabling the District to achieve its clean energy goals.
+While the major components of CREF (or Community Solar Facility [CSF]) solar systems are no different than those of net-metered ("NEM"), solar systems - where the electricity is or exclusively intended for onsite use - CREF systems do play a critical role in enabling the District to achieve its clean energy goals.
 CREF enables District residents and businesses to receive more power through solar electricity by overcoming a number of challenges unique to the market.
 These challenges include older building stock, challenging permitting and interconnection process, credit worthiness of building electricity off-takers, the common utility of triple-net lease arrangements across the city, and relatively small market scale.
-Moreover, current interpretation of the Zoning Regulations will have a particularly consequential effect on the District's Solar for All program ("SfA"), which seeks to provide one-hundred thousand (100,000) low-income residents with electricity from solar energy systems located in the District of Columbia by 2032.
-The current interpretation of the Zoning Regulations will effectively render the SfA program unviable given the District's time requirements, budget cycle, matched with developer time requirements.
+Moreover, the interpretation of the Zoning Regulations prior to the emergency text amendment and aspects of the proposed rulemaking will have a particularly consequential effect on the District's Solar for All program ("SfA"), which seeks to provide one-hundred thousand (100,000) low-income residents with electricity from solar energy systems located in the District of Columbia by 2032.
+This interpretation of the Zoning Regulations will effectively render the SfA program unviable given the District's time requirements, budget cycle, matched with developer time requirements.